ankitagoel11/Twitter-News-Channels-Analysis/README.md

 ## If you want to run the code provided in this repositry, get your own twitter API keys and save them in a config.txt file in the same folder where you plan to run the code.
 You will need consumer_key, consumer_secret, access_token, access_token_secret parameters.
 If you need any help to set it up, please email me and I will be happy to help.

-Python script to perform a sentiment analysis of the Twitter activity of various news outlets, and findings are visually presented.
+Python script to perform a sentiment analysis of the Twitter activity of various news outlets, & findings are visually presented.

 Final output provides a visualized summary of the sentiments expressed in Tweets sent out by the following news organizations: _BBC, CBS, CNN, Fox, and New York times.

 The first plot feature the following characterstics:

-* A scatter plot of sentiments of the last __100__ tweets sent out by each news organization, ranging from -1.0 to 1.0, where a score of 0 expresses a neutral sentiment, -1 the most negative sentiment possible, and +1 the most positive sentiment possible.
+* A scatter plot of sentiments of the last _100_ tweets sent out by each news organization, ranging from -1.0 to 1.0, where a score of 0 expresses a neutral sentiment, -1 the most negative sentiment possible, and +1 the most positive sentiment possible.
 * Each plot point will reflect the _compound_ sentiment of a tweet.
 * Sorted each plot point by its relative timestamp.